nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The Overlay class is implemented using 2 translucent panes binded to the top and bottom of the OnboardingWindow.
 This makes it possible to create an desired area of focus by leaving only an area uncovered.

 ### Markdown-like Text Processing
-We built a text processor that processes common text modifications into UI elements.
-This is mainly used in the `ResultDisplay` field, where it shows text of a `CommandResult` each time a command is executed.
+The `TextStyleHelper` class contains a text processor that processes common text modifications into UI elements.
+This is mainly used in the `ResultDisplay` UI component, where it shows text output each time a command is executed.
 In particular, it is used in the error messages, in order to present error messages better,

 Example of styled text:
 ![StyledTextExample](images/StyledTextExample.png)